Back to all posts

 Even if you don’t hear a hum, a particularly stubborn jam can sometimes prevent the motor from engaging at all.
 Before you do anything else, make sure you disconnect the power.
 Unplug the garbage disposal from the wall or shut off the corresponding circuit at your home’s breaker panel.
 Safety is key here.
 Once the power is off, grab a flashlight and peer down into the disposal’s chamber.
 You might find a stray spoon, a fruit pit, or another hard object wedged against the blades.
 Never use your hands to remove an object; always use tongs or pliers to pull it out safely.

-Step 3: Try a Manual Reset with an Allen Wrench
+Step 3: Manually Turn the Blades with an Allen Wrench

 Most garbage disposals have a manual crank on the bottom that helps you clear jams.
 Look for a small, hex-shaped opening in the center of the unit’s underside.
 You’ll need a 1/4-inch Allen wrench (sometimes called a hex key) for this step.
 Many disposals come with a special wrench, which might be taped to the unit or stored nearby.
 Insert the wrench into the opening and turn it back and forth.
 This motion manually moves the grinding plates, which can dislodge whatever is stuck inside.
 After a few turns, remove the wrench, restore power, and try the switch again.